Cute Sugar Glider Drinking From The Bottle

 Choosing a transparent bottle will allow you to see how much water is left in the bottle and monitor your sugar glider’s water consumption.

-See also Can Sugar Gliders Eat Walnuts
+See also Can Sugar Gliders Eat Cucumber

 Check for ease of installation